 In 1866, Johnston married Baltimore banker Henry Eliot Johnston.
 They had two sons, both of whom were affected by a sudden, unknown illness that left both boys physically impaired.
 The Johnstons sought expert medical treatment to no avail.
-One son died at the age of fifteen, and the other died at twelve years old.
+One son died at the age of fourteen, and the other died at twelve years old.

 The Johnstons wanted to spare other families with less means who had children with long-term or terminal illnesses.
 They chose to fund a medical facility for children requiring lengthy care.
 When Henry Johnston died in 1884, he left his estate to his wife.
 She continued to live in Washington, D.C. until her death.

 Johnston left her extensive art collection to the Smithsonian Institution.
 She also left over $400,000 to establish a medical facility devoted to the care of children as a memorial to her sons.
 In 1906, her trustees elected to build the facility at The Johns Hopkins Hospital, with the hospital providing land and supplying medical and nursing staffs.
 In October 1912, the Harriet Lane Home for Invalid Children officially opened.
 It was the first children’s clinic in the United States associated with a medical school.